Advent of Code 2015 - Day 13 - Knights of the Dinner Table

 );

-Like in Day 9, we reduce over the listing building up both a set of all the family members and a map of the relationship happiness scores.
-Unlike the previous day, I have decided to opt for a single-level map which provides the associations in the form of Neighbours strings.
-As an aside, I’ve really enjoyed being able to map the problem domain into types of which I can construct the behaviour from.
-I find great value in being able to type-aliase primitives such as numbers and strings to the domain language.
+Like in Day 9, we reduce over the listing, building up both a set of all the family members and a map of the relationship happiness scores.
+Unlike the previous day, I have decided to opt for a single-level map, which provides the associations in the form of Neighbours strings.
+As an aside, I’ve really enjoyed being able to map the problem domain into types from which I can construct the behaviour.
+I find great value in being able to type-alias primitives such as numbers and strings to the domain language.

 const calcSeatingHappiness = ({